georgia-tech-db/evadb/api-docs/source/overview/video.rst

 Video Database Systems
 ====

 Over the last decade, deep learning models have radically changed the world of computer vision.
 They are accurate on a variety of tasks ranging from image classification to emotion detection.
-However, there are two challenges associated that prevents a lot of users from benefiting from these models.
+However, there are two challenges that prevent a lot of users from benefiting from these models.

 Usability and Application Maintainability
 ^^^^